KDE/syntax-highlighting/README.md

 */
 ```

-### What you should know before working with syntax definition files and sending a patch
+### Tips for contributing to syntax definition files

 * If you are modifying an existing syntax definition XML file, you must increase
   the version number of the language.